 App store checks apps before released to the market place

-Before your app or an updated version of your app is released to the market place Apple checks it throughly for bugs, viruses, spam, banned content, quality, incomplete screens and various other issues this can take approx 8-10 days, Apple will email you the checking progress and outcome hopefully you get the email stating that it is ready for release.
-For Android apps are not gererally checked and can be on the store within 24 hours of realese.
+Before your app or an updated version of your app is released to the marketplace Apple checks it throughly for bugs, viruses, spam, banned content, quality, incomplete screens and various other issues this can take approx 8-10 days, Apple will email you the checking progress and outcome hopefully you get the email stating that it is ready for release.
+For Android apps are not generally checked and can be on the store within 24 hours of release.
 Check this link for more details appreviewtimes.com

 Once your app is released

-Social Media is a very important part of life so it is a very important part of getting people to know about your apps, the most important ones are Facebook, Twitter, Instagram, Revu, Google+, LinkedIn, Pinterest, Tumblr & Youtube.
-Once you have decided the name for your app or company and bought the domain name its very important to immediately secure this chosen name in all the social media sites, that way once you launch the app its very easy for potential users to find links to and information about your app.
+Social Media is a very important part of life so it is a very important part of getting people to know about your new product, the most important ones are Facebook, Twitter, Shub.one, Instagram, LinkedIn, Pinterest, Tumblr & Youtube.
+Once you have decided the name for your app or company and bought the domain name its very important to immediately secure this chosen name in all the social media sites, that way once you launch the site/app its very easy for potential users to find links to and information about your product.
+A little self promotion here..... by using www.shub.one you link all your social media accounts, websites and app store links together into one profile page and then share all these links anywhere with the quick share feature which is awesome, also increase awareness by posting about your new product on the Shub.one News Stream for your followers to read.
+All Social media posting will improve SEO and help potential customers find you and you.

 Getting the world to know about your app

-This is a very tricky one, there is no right or wrong formula, take a look at the 4 week craze of ‘Flappy Bird’ It starts with just a few Twitter and Blogger mentions and it starts to climb the charts which then gives it more social media mentions and so on this shows the importance of good social media accounts full of images and information about the app.
-Also there are many Bloggers out there that love a scoop and if your app is good they’ll get on Twitter, their Blogs and magazines and tell the world about it, this is a great way to spread the word.
-Another way is to pay for adverting on Social media and blog columns etc but it all depends on your budget.
+This is a very tricky one, there is no right or wrong formula, take a look at the 4 week craze of ‘Flappy Bird’ It started with just a few Twitter, Reddit and Blog mentions and it started to climb the charts which then gave it more social media mentions and so on this shows the importance of good social media accounts full of images and information about the product.
+Also there are many Bloggers and tech writers out there that love a scoop and if your product is good they’ll get on their social media and tell the world about it, this is a great way to spread the word.
+Another way is to pay for adverting on social media and blog columns etc but it all depends on your budget.

 How to make money from your app?

 It can cost $1000’s to create an app and then cost even more to host it and use Push Notifications, so you need to think about how to generate money for all your hard work.
-When you first launch a new app you want people to try it and then tell their friends about it and slowly the word gets about but in reality no one will pay up front for an app they don’t know if they even want.
-So the best way is a free to install and use app! this way if they don't like it, its a simple delete, but if your app is good the user will want to upgrade to either the extra features or added levels via in-app purchase’s, this is a great way to get users interested and then start to see all your effort paying off.
+When you first launch a new product you want people to try it and then tell their friends about it and slowly the word gets about but in reality no one will pay up front for an online product that they don’t know if they even want.
+So the best way is a free to use product this way if they don't like it then at least they tried it, but if your product is good the user will want to upgrade to extra features or added levels, this is a great way to get users interested and start to see all your effort paying off.

-Another way to gerenate revenue is with App advertising, either along the bottom of the app or between different screens but I find these don’t really generate much revenue and annoy the user immensely!
-But if your app is good then you could be cheeky and offer an option to pay to upgrade which removes the ads, this way you get much needed revenue.
+Another way to generate revenue is with 3rd party advertising, either pop up adverts or discrete perimeter adverts I find these don’t really generate much revenue if your product is good then you could be cheeky and offer an option to pay to upgrade which removes the ads, this way you get much needed revenue.

 Back to Insaneye